 - Engaging in sexual activities with people they assist or aim to assist.

-- Have sexual activity with any child under the age of 18 years old
+- All sexual activity with children (anyone under 18 years old).

 The Inspector General’s Office (IGO) at UNHCR Headquarters:

 - Mail: UNHCR, 94 Rue de Montbrillant, 1202 Geneva, Switzerland

 Please provide the following information, if possible, when reporting misconduct:

 - What alleged wrongdoing are you reporting?
 Describe what happened, including as many details as possible that you know.